-Access to the Red Willow property is via the Hatchet Lake seasonal road, float or ski equipped aircraft.
+The Red Willow property is accessible by vehicles as well as float or ski equipped aircraft.
 The property is 730 km northeast of Saskatoon and 35 km northeast of Points North Landing.
-Scheduled aircraft service from Saskatoon to Points North Landing year round is provided by Pronto Airways and Transwest Air.
-Services are available in Points North that includes freighting, hotel, garage and fuel.
+Transwest Air and Pronto Airways provides scheduled aircraft service from Saskatoon to Points North Landing year round.
 All weather highways 102 and 905 reach Points North Landing from La Ronge.
+The Lasby Lake camp is accessible by driving the Hatchet Lake trail that heads north-northeast from the McClean Lake Minesite